phani125/shopify-clone/README.md

 ## Time taken:

-- I took 18hrs to build from scratch working atleast 2hrs per day for a 8days.
+- I have taken 18hrs to build from scratch working atleast 2hrs per day for a 8days.